NCAS-CMS/cms-website/pages/rose-cylc.md

 In order to run UM10.x and newer, access roses-u suite repository or any other codes held in a MOSRS repository you first need an account on the Met Office Science Repository Service (MOSRS).
 Please contact NCAS-CMS to request an account.

-Some setup on PUMA (for submission to Archer2) or Monsoon2 is then required to access the remote repository.
+Some setup on Monsoon2 is then required to access the remote repository.
 This is detailed here:

 * [MOSRS FAQ Configuring Subversion Access](https://code.metoffice.gov.uk/trac/home/wiki/FAQ#ConfiguringSubversionaccess) (Note: you need to log in with your MOSRS account to see this)